 Ultimately, we believe that a strong university counselling honours both the “small school feel” and the “big school opportunities” that define Upper Canada College.

-Located in the area overlooking the Student Centre, the University Counselling Office works most closely with students enrolled in the IB program.
+Located in the area overlooking the Student Centre, the University Counselling Office works most closely with students enrolled in the IB diploma program.
 However, boys at all grade levels and their parents are welcome to obtain information about university and career preparation and to receive advice about the application/admission process, including standardized testing.
-The office also provides course selection counselling for those entering Foundation Year and IB1, since subject choices at these grade levels often influence opportunities for study at the post-secondary level.
+The office also provides course selection counselling for those entering Year 10 and 11, since subject choices at these grade levels often influence opportunities for study at the post-secondary level.

-With 100% university placement and IB scores two to five points above the average, our grads are well-equipped to head on to top universities in Canada, the U.S. and internationally.
-A sampling of 2016 destinations includes Canadian destinations such as the University of Toronto, Western University, Queen’s University and McGill University.
-In the U.S. grads have gone off to the UCLA, Harvard University, Princeton University and Stanford University.
-International destinations include the London School of Economics and Political Science, University of Oxford and the Royal College of Surgeons.
+With IB scores two to five points above the average, our grads are well-equipped to head on to top universities in Canada, the U.S. and internationally.
+A sampling of 2017 destinations includes Canadian destinations such as the University of Toronto, Western University, Queen’s University and McGill University.
+In the U.S. grads have gone off to UCLA, Harvard University, Princeton University and Rhode Island School of Design.
+International destinations include University of St. Andrews, University of Bristol and NYU Abu Dhabi.

 To arrange an appointment with university counselling, please contact Leigh Berndsen, the Coordinator of the University Counselling Office at 416-488-1125 ext.
 2262 or firstname.lastname@example.org